-Your GP or Consultant will be able to easily diagnose a sprained ankle.
+Your consultant will be able to easily diagnose a sprained ankle.
 An x-ray may be required to ensure that you don't have a fractured bone in the ankle or foot, which can exhibit similar symptoms of pain and swelling.
 The injured ligament may feel tender.
 If there is no broken bone, your consultant will be able to tell you the grade of your ankle sprain based upon the amount of swelling, pain and bruising.

 If there is a complete tear of the ligaments, the ankle may become unstable after the initial injury phase passes.
 If this occurs, it is possible that the injury may also cause damage to the ankle joint surface itself.
 Occasionally it may be necessary for an MRI (magnetic resonance imaging) scan to provide a detailed diagnosis of the injury.

 Walking may be difficult because of the swelling and pain.
 You may need to use crutches if walking causes pain.
 Usually swelling and pain will last 2-3 days.
-Depending upon the grade of injury, your GP, doctor or consultant may tell you to use removable plastic devices such as castboots or air splints.
+Depending upon the grade of injury, your consultant may tell you to use removable plastic devices such as castboots or air splints.